KCisSICKnasty/SICKnasty-FO4/README.md

 Off-Site Downloads:

 Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease

 	Drag the zip file into MO2.
 Enable the mod and plugin.

 Download OCBP for Fallout 4 here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/

 	*Note: You'll have to make an account.
 OCBP is required for 3BBB.

 	Drag the zip file into MO2, directly above 3BBB Physics (CBBE - TWB) and enable it.

 Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/915413649638707251/1147636681860714546

 Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888

 	*Before you get huffy over having to join a Discord, it's a very useful hub where you can get direct help from your favorite mod's authors.
 You can also leave after.

 Settings you must check in Mod Organizer 2 (double click and navigate to txt file):

 High FPS Physics Fix:
--set line 26 to true
+- set line 26 to true
--set line 37 to true
+- set line 37 to true
--set line 51 to 3.0
+- set line 51 to 3.0

 Buffout 4 NG with PDB support:
--set line 26 to false
+- set line 26 to false
--set line 27 to false
+- set line 27 to false
--set line 31 to false
+- set line 31 to false
--set line 33 to false
+- set line 33 to false
--set line 34 to false
+- set line 34 to false

 All Weapons HD (A.W.H.D.): (this requires going into your game folder, which you can do through the folder icon at the top of your modlist in MO2)

--Fallout4Prefs.ini - Navigate to the very bottom and you will see the line [Launcher].
+- Fallout4Prefs.ini - Navigate to the very bottom and you will see the line [Launcher].
 Directly underneath this, add the following line: bEnableFileSelection=1

--Fallout4Custom.ini - [Archive]
+- Fallout4Custom.ini - [Archive]

 		      bInvalidateOlderFiles=1s

 		      ResourceDataDirsFinal=

 Make F4SE an executable in MO2.
 Details on that found in The Midnight Ride.
 Make the executable of fallout4.exe the one in the Stock Game folder.